 If you aren’t able to get hold of smooth ricotta, simply process regular ricotta in a small blender until it’s smooth.
 This is a revelation.

 You might also like:

 Recipe for 1 tartine– make as many as you need

 Roast fig tartines with prosciutto, blue cheese & honey

-To make the tartines, spread each slice of toasted sourdough with the smooth ricotta and then top that with a thin layer of blue cheese.
-Either cut this if you can or of its too hard, crumble over a few pieces.
+- To make the tartines, spread each slice of toasted sourdough with the smooth ricotta and then top that with a thin layer of blue cheese.
+Either cut this if you can or if it's too hard, crumble over a few pieces.